 Preserved content in the PKP PLN is only made available to users after a trigger event, at which time the content will be made accessible to the reading public.
 The PKP PLN defines two types of trigger events.

 - Cessation of deposits into the PLN (after a period of inactivity)

-The PKP-PLN will employ automated techniques to detect a potential trigger event and contact the journal to confirm their publication status.
+The PKP PLN will employ automated techniques to detect a potential trigger event and contact the journal to confirm their publication status.

 LOCKSS OJS plugin

-A new LOCKSS OJS plugin is included with OJS 2.4.7 and above.
+A new LOCKSS OJS plugin is included with OJS 2.4.8 and above.
 The older LOCKSS OJS plugin that generates a LOCKSS manifest and permission statement will continue to work for those journals that are part of existing PLNs or the LOCKSS GLN, but will not work within the proposed PKP PLN.
-Journal managers will opt into the PKP PLN by activating the new plugin.
+Journal managers can opt into the PKP PLN by activating the new plugin.
 (Additional LOCKSS-based solutions for OJS content are described on the LOCKSS website.)

-PKP PLN members
+PKP PLN nodes